konstantinosskoutelis/Notebooks-Collection/README.md

 # Jupyter-Notebooks

-My Python Jupyter Notebboks collection from Kaggle competitions or any other experimentations I have lured myself into
+My Python Jupyter Notebooks collection from Kaggle competitions or any other experimentations I have lured myself into